15 Top-Rated Weekend Getaways from Los Angeles

 The Pageant of the Masters festival (now in its 85th year) brings art masterpieces to life with full-size, three-dimensional, staged performance art pieces of famous works of art, occupied by real people in makeup, body paint, and/or costumes.
 Imagine a stage set like a giant Mona Lisa with an actress dressed up as the painting's subject posed within it.

-Beyond the annual arts festival, Laguna Beach and the surrounding area is a great place to visit for a weekend getaway anytime.
+Beyond the annual arts festival, Laguna Beach and the surrounding area are great places to visit for a weekend getaway anytime.
 There's a long public beach (called Main Beach), a lot of excellent restaurants, and many art galleries, combined with warm, sunny weather 300-plus days a year.

 The Ranch at Laguna Beach is an 87-acre luxury resort, located across PCH (Pacific Coast Highway) from the beach, tucked up in a canyon.
 The resort has a popular restaurant and an excellent nine-hole golf course along with a large spa.
 The contemporary, luxurious yet rustic accommodations are in one- and two-story bungalow complexes, which blend well into the natural canyon setting.
 A golf cart shuttle will take you to the beach via a tunnel that goes under PCH.

 6. Mammoth Lakes

 If you are interested in skiing in California, Mammoth Mountain is one of the state's best ski resorts.
 Depending on the weather, the resort is sometimes open well into the summer for skiing (in 2017, it stayed open until August).
 The normal ski season is from November through June.
 It's on the eastern side of the Sierra Nevada Mountains and has 175 runs serviced by 25 lifts plus a terrain park.

 This is a four-season resort, so when it's not snowy, the Mammoth Lakes area is a great place for camping, hiking, mountain biking, and other outdoor adventure sports.
 The lakes and streams are also perfect for fishing.
 The resort runs several chairlifts during the summer to accommodate hikers and mountain bikers.